Marlins vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins will see Ranger Suarez starting for the Philadelphia Phillies on Saturday at 4:10 PM ET.
+The Miami Marlins and Jorge Soler will take the field against Nicholas Castellanos and the Philadelphia Phillies at LoanDepot park on Sunday, with the first pitch at 1:40 PM ET.

-Oddsmakers list the Marlins as -110 favorites on the moneyline, while giving the underdog Phillies -110 moneyline odds to win.
-The total is 8 runs for the contest (with -105 odds to hit the over and -115 odds on the under).
+The Marlins are listed as -120 moneyline favorites in this matchup against the Phillies (+100).
+The over/under is 7.5 runs for the matchup (with +100 odds to hit the over and -120 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.